 Historic Factory Buildings

 The historic buildings occupied by the Bendigo Woollen Mills were built in 1901 by the Bendigo Electric Supply Company and were part of the Bendigo power generating and tramways complex.
 Coal powered generators - which used to be located in the main factory building – provided all of Bendigo’s electricity including the tramways system.
 In 1934 the State Electricity Commission of Victoria (SECV) took over the buildings and continued to operate for many years.

 In 1988 Bendigo Woollen Mills purchased the powerhouse buildings from the SECV.
-The tramways buildings remain the property of the Bendigo Tramways who still operate tourist trams from the adjacent site.
-We have been working with Bendigo Tramways in an effort to increase foot traffic through both businesses.
-If you are planning a trip to the Woollen Mills we highly encourage you to pop through the gate to see what’s happening at the Tramways.
+The tramways buildings remain the property of the Bendigo Tramways who still operate tourist trams from the adjacent site, running several times a day.
+If you are visiting in Winter, keep your eye out for the famous Yarn Bombed tram!
+You can check their timetable here.